GeorgeMugale/GeorgeMugale.github.io/about.md

 ---
 layout: default
 title: About
-class: about-page
 ---

 # About Me

 I am a **self-taught IT enthusiast** with a solid foundation in **cybersecurity** and **software development**, complemented by expertise in **system design and planning**.
 My technical skill set spans multiple programming languages, with a particular focus on **full-stack development**.

 I take pride in sharing knowledge across languages and platforms while continuously expanding and refining my skills.

 Outside the realm of technology, I enjoy watching **anime**, reading **manga and books**, and playing **video games**—interests that fuel my creativity and problem-solving mindset.

----

 ## 💡 Skills & Technologies

 ### 🏗️ Software Architecture & Design
 - Design technical solutions with clean architecture principles
 - Refactor code using OOP and design patterns
 - Write clean, scalable code following SOLID principles
 - Debug and optimize complex algorithms

 ### 🔧 Technical Proficiency
 - Proficient in core computer science and programming concepts
 - Strong understanding of data structures and algorithms
 - Experience with system design and planning

 ### 🧠 Problem Solving & Analysis
 - Strong analytical thinking and problem-solving abilities
 - Ability to troubleshoot and resolve complex technical issues
 - Methodical approach to debugging and optimization

 ---